 It can feel like you’ve struck gold at first when you hire an ambitious employee that takes ownership over their part in your business.
 Hearing ideas and seeing exuberance for the mission of the organization can be very refreshing and heartening.
 However, some employees have the tendency to go a little overboard and take their ambitions from a productive place to a place of distraction and even disruption.
+Implementing Performance Management systems software can be a strategic move in such situations, offering tools to effectively channel this ambition, set appropriate goals, and provide regular, constructive feedback.

 If you find yourself dealing with an overly ambitious employee, remember these tips.